priyankaghule2906/DSAProblems/src/main/java/arrays/slidingwindow/slidingwindow.md

 Optimal solution is to use deque.
-Rule 1: we always maintain elements in deque in decreasing/ descending order Rule 2 : We always maitain the bound for window k
+Rule 1: we always maintain elements in deque in decreasing/ descending order Rule 2 : We always maintain the bound for window k
 ```